spacetelescope/stwcs/doc/source/fits_conventions.rst

 Merging Of The Conventions
 ==========================

-The full implementation of all these elements ends up merging the SIP, DET2IM and Paper IV conventions to create a new version of the figure from Paper IV which illustrates the conversion of detector coordinates to world coordinates.
+The full implementation of all these elements ends up merging the SIP, DET2IM and FITS Distortion Paper conventions to create a new version of the figure from the FITS Distortion Paper which illustrates the conversion of detector coordinates to world coordinates.
 This implementation works in the following way:

  #.
 Apply detector to image correction (DET2IM) to input pixel values